Collecting staff and customer details

 - phone number (and email address where possible)

-- date and time of entry (and time of exit where possible).
+- time of entry (and time of exit where possible).

-Records must be kept for a minimum period of 28 days and provided as soon as possible, but within 4 hours, upon request from NSW Health, 7 days a week.
+Records should be kept for a minimum period of 28 days and provided as soon as possible, but within 4 hours, upon request from NSW Health, 7 days a week.

-For patrons who do not have access to a smartphone, businesses and organisations are required to record their contact details and time of entry in digital form using a non-QR electronic device, such as a computer.
+For customers who do not have access to a smartphone, businesses and organisations can record their contact details and time of entry in digital form using a non-QR electronic device, such as a computer.
 This record can be in the form of a spreadsheet or any other form of digital entry that can track customer check-ins and protects the privacy of your clientele.
 A record template is available.
 (PDF, 167.7 KB)